What you should know when you have stiff shoulders or cannot turn your neck

 Treatment record

-- Symptoms: I can't turn my neck.
+- Symptoms: Cannot turn the neck.
 Stiff shoulders.
 Occasional headaches.

 - Job: Desk work

-- He suffered from frozen shoulder when he was in high school.
+- They developed frozen shoulder while in high school.

-- Since joining the workforce, I've been experiencing stiffness in my neck and shoulders due to desk work.
+- After starting work, stiffness developed in the neck and shoulders due to desk work.

 Test results

-The examination revealed that factors that cause hunched posture were hidden in a wide area, including the legs, chest, and neck.
+The examination showed that factors contributing to a rounded posture were hidden across a wide area, including the legs, chest, and neck.

-These neck problems don't just affect the neck.
-When the neck can't move, the chest and lower back can take over, but eventually, strain builds up and can cause lower back pain.
+Problems like this do not affect only the neck.
+When the neck cannot turn far enough, the chest and lower back compensate by rotating instead, but over time the strain builds up and may eventually lead to lower back pain.

-When it is difficult to turn to the left, it is often because the left shoulder blade is not in the correct position.
-Since the frozen shoulder occurred on the left shoulder a long time ago, it is likely that there has been a problem with the left shoulder blade for some time.
+When it is difficult to turn left, the left shoulder blade is often not in the correct position.
+Since the frozen shoulder in the past was on the left side, it is likely that the left shoulder blade has had problems for quite a long time.

-Although the patient complains of pain in the neck and shoulders, I don't touch them from the start.
+Although the patient complains of pain in the neck and shoulders, I do not touch those areas from the beginning.
 There are two reasons for this.

-When you massage your shoulders, it definitely improves blood circulation, which feels good for a moment.
-However, the muscles causing pain are inflamed, so pressing on them will only make the inflammation worse.
-This will result in constant pain, and during the treatment, it will be impossible to tell whether your symptoms are improving or not.
+When you massage the shoulders, blood flow definitely improves for a moment, so it feels good temporarily.
+However, the muscles producing the pain are inflamed, and pressing on them can make the inflammation worse.
+If that happens, the pain can continue constantly, and during treatment it becomes impossible to tell whether the symptoms are actually improving or not.

-When you have neck or shoulder pain, the cause is often far away, in the lower back or legs.
-Massaging your shoulders may feel good, but it doesn't really improve the underlying cause.
+When pain appears in the neck or shoulders, the cause is often hidden somewhere farther away, such as the lower back or legs.
+Shoulder massage may feel pleasant, but it does not address the root cause.

-For these two reasons, even if the patient complains of pain in their neck and shoulders, we do not touch their neck or shoulders from the start.
+For these two reasons, even though the patient has pain in the neck and shoulders, I do not start by touching the neck or shoulders.

 Treatment details

-In the illustration, the patient is performing movements that intentionally increase arching of the lower back in order to correct the arching of the lower back.
-By adding appropriate resistance to these movements, the tilt of the pelvis is guided back into the correct position.
+In this illustration, the patient performs a movement that intentionally increases the lower-back arch in order to correct an excessive arch.
+By adding the right amount of resistance, the tilt of the pelvis is guided back toward its proper position.

-The patient was asked to try the movements that had caused pain during the examination prior to the treatment.
-The patient confirmed that there were no problems with the neck movements that had been of greatest concern to her.
+The patient was asked once again to try the movements that had been painful during the examination before treatment.
+She confirmed for herself that there was no longer a problem with the neck movement that had concerned her most.

-I suggested that she continue exercising like she did in her student days.
-I knew from experience that exercise can improve shoulder stiffness, but exercising with a body that isn't functioning properly only moves the muscles and joints that are easy to move, putting a lot of strain on them.
-The yoga that she stopped doing is also an excellent form of exercise, so now that she has regained her natural muscle movement, she should be able to feel its effects even more.
+I suggested that she continue exercising, as she had done during her student years.
+From experience, she already knew that exercise could improve shoulder stiffness.
+However, when you exercise with a body that is not functioning properly, the muscles and joints that are easiest to move end up doing most of the work, which places too much strain on them.
+The yoga she had stopped doing is also an excellent form of exercise, so now that her muscles have regained their natural movement, she should be able to feel its benefits even more clearly.

-We will then teach you some exercises to reset your body's habits, and then the treatment is complete.
+We then teach exercises to reset the body’s movement habits, and the treatment is complete.

-The neck is the highest part of the human body and is affected by the entire body, making it difficult to solve.
-We will answer the questions that many people encounter when trying to solve their problems.
+The neck sits at the very top of the body and is influenced by the whole body, which makes it a difficult area to treat.
+Here, I answer a common question that many people run into when trying to solve this problem.

 You won't know unless you examine it.